phetsims/faradays-law/doc/model.md

 # Faraday's Law Model Description

 This is a high-level description of the model used in the Faraday's Law simulation.
-It it intended for audiences that are not necessarily technical.
+It is intended for audiences that are not necessarily technical.

 Qualitatively, faraday's law states that a changing magnetic field through a closed circuit induces an electromotive